DAMAC International Close to Identifying Real Estate Investment Opportunities in Croatia

 Al Lawati also emphasised that Dubrovnik is a world class city that is abundant with history and heritage sites, making it one of the most attractive destinations in the world.
 He also referenced Split, a popular city that is rich in history with beautiful islands and an idyllic harbour-side that make make it an ideal location for vacation homes and hotel units.

-DAMAC’s interest in Croatia follows the recent visit by DAMAC Chairman, Hussain Sajwani, who toured the country and met with Croatian President, Kolinda Grabar-Kitarović, in July 2017 to discuss real estate collaboration opportunities.
+DAMAC’s interest in Croatia follows the recent visit by DAMAC Chairman, Hussain Sajwani, who toured the country and met with Croatian President, Kolinda Grabar-Kitarović, in July 2017 to discuss real estate investing options.

 “DAMAC has the capital and resources to carry out large-scale projects and with the right local partners and government collaboration, it could soon be announcing a major project in Croatia,” Al Lawati added.